willwillis/Bennie/README.md

 ## A Note on Prescriptivism vs. Descriptivism

 While some grammar rules are more guidelines than absolute laws, this tool exists to help you write with intention.
-Sometimes ending with a preposition is exactly what you want to do - and that's something this tool won't argue with.
+Sometimes ending with a preposition is exactly what you want to do - and that's something this tool won't argue with. ( <-- you see what I did there, right? )

 ---